Masking To Stop the Spread

 - Store a face mask in a paper bag, envelope or something that won’t retain moisture in between uses.

-- Discard a single-use mask after 2-6 hours, or sooner if it becomes dirtied, damaged, wet or difficult to breathe through.
+- Discard a single-use mask if it becomes dirtied, damaged, wet or difficult to breathe through.
+Replace periodically.